-- (a) The disposal of hazardous waste (other than by incineration or landfill) in a facility with a capacity of more than 10 tonnes per day. - (b) The disposal of waste oils (other than by incineration or landfill) in a facility with a capacity of more than 10 tonnes per day. - (c) Disposal of non-hazardous waste in a facility with a capacity of more than 50 tonnes per day by - i. biological treatment or - ii. physico-chemical treatment. - (d) Making solid fuel from waste using any process involving the use of heat, other than making charcoal
+- (a) The disposal of hazardous waste (other than by incineration or landfill) in a facility with a capacity of more than 10 tonnes per day. - (b) The disposal of waste oils (other than by incineration or landfill) in a facility with a capacity of more than 10 tonnes per day. - (c) Disposal of non-hazardous waste in a facility with a capacity of more than 50 tonnes per day by - i. biological treatment or - ii. physico-chemical treatment. - (d) Making solid fuel from waste using any process involving the use of heat, other than making charcoal that the time limit specified for compliance is insufficient

-Permits set under the IPPC regime will normally contain a condition stating: "All emissions to air from the permitted installation shall be free from offensive odour, as perceived by an authorised person, outside the site boundary."
-Again, this does not guarantee an odour free environment, but if fully implemented would avoid offensive odours at offsite locations.
+Permits set under the IPPC regime will normally contain a condition stating: "All emissions to air from the permitted installation shall be free from offensive odour, as perceived by an authorised person, outside the site boundary."2 Again, this does not guarantee an odour free environment, but if fully implemented would avoid offensive odours at offsite locations.

-Scottish Executive, "Code of Practice on Assessment and Control of Odour Nuisance from Waste Water Treatment Works," April 2005, Paper 2005/9
+1 Scottish Executive, "Code of Practice on Assessment and Control of Odour Nuisance from Waste Water Treatment Works," April 2005, Paper 2005/9